Transformation formula for the Reduced Bergman kernel and its Application: Introduction

 \section{Introduction}

-Recall that the Bergman space associated with a domain $D\subset\mathbb{C}$ consists of square integrable holomorphic functions on it.
+Recall that the Bergman space associated with a domain $U\subset\mathbb{C}$ consists of square integrable holomorphic functions on it.
 An important space that has a close relationship with this space is the space of all holomorphic functions whose derivatives are square-integrable with respect to the area measure.
 This space can be associated with a closed subspace of the Bergman space, which we call the reduced Bergman space.
 The reduced Bergman space is a reproducing kernel Hilbert space with its reproducing kernel called the reduced Bergman kernel; see below for the definitions.

-The aim of this note is to prove the transformation formula for the reduced Bergman kernels under proper holomorphic correspondences between bounded planar domains.
+It would be interesting to create a dictionary between the Bergman kernel and the reduced Bergman kernel, i.e., to know the properties common to both the kernels.
+This note is a small contribution in this direction.
+The concerned property here is the existence of the transformation formula for the reduced Bergman kernels under proper holomorphic correspondences between bounded planar domains.
 This is motivated by Bell's transformation formula for the Bergman kernel under proper mappings and correspondences (see \cite{ProperHoloCorrespondenceTransformation}, \cite{TransformationFormulaBergmanKernel2}, \cite{TransformationFormula1982}, \cite{BellProperHolomorphic} and \cite[Theorem~16.5]{BellBook}).
 The transformation formula under proper mappings will follow as a corollary.
 But we will see that more is true: the transformation formula for the weighted reduced Bergman kernels under proper holomorphic mappings between bounded planar domains.
 Finally, we will see an application of this transformation formula; any proper holomorphic map from a bounded planar domain to the unit disc is rational if the reduced Bergman kernel of the domain is rational.
 The techniques of the proofs will be similar to Bell's \cite{BellProperHolomorphic} work on the transformation formula for the Bergman kernel and its applications.

-M. Sakai \cite{SakaiSpanMetricCurvatureBound} defined the reduced Bergman kernel in the following way: Let $U$ be a bounded planar domain.
-For $\xi \in U$, consider the complex linear space
+M. Sakai \cite{SakaiSpanMetricCurvatureBound} defined the reduced Bergman kernel in the following way: Let $\Om$ be a bounded planar domain.
+For $\xi \in \Om$, consider the complex linear space